Metal theft: Motivations for theft

 Police in the United Kingdom check a scrap van for questionable items.

 Scrap metal has drastically increased in price over recent years.
 In 2001, ferrous scrap sold for $77 a ton, increasing to $300 per ton by 2004.
 In 2008, it hit nearly $500 per ton.

 Some elected officials and law enforcement officials have concluded that many metal thefts are by drug addicts stealing metal in order to fund their addictions.
 Some officials believe that many of these drug-related metal thefts are caused by methamphetamine users; however, this varies by the location of the metal being stolen.
 Another explanation for the phenomenon is the unusually high price of non-ferrous metals coupled with elevated levels of unemployment.
+Geographic patterns also motivate metal thefts, as weak laws or surveillance of materials make the crime easier.
 Regardless of the reason, the industrialization of developing nations helps to increase the demand for scrap metal.

+Some researchers suggest that metal theft motivation is split between opportunistic criminals and organized networks based on geography and patterns of time.
+Insecure infrastructures lead to targeted locations, often repeated locations and offenders.
+Offender profiles play a significant role in victimization of metal thefts as well; organized group theft and self-sustaining criminals have different motivations and behaviors.
+These distinctions between criminal groups lead some researchers to suggest different classifications instead of a single group.

 In the fourth quarter of 2008, world market prices for metals like copper, aluminium, and platinum dropped steeply.
 Although there is anecdotal evidence that this price decrease has led to fewer metal thefts, strong empirical research on the exact nature of the relationship between commodity prices and metal thefts is still lacking.
 Some have argued that the "genie is out of the bottle" now and drops in commodity prices will not result in corresponding drops in thefts.
 In fact, it is possible that thefts may actually increase to compensate for the loss in value.

 As of December 2014 according to the National Insurance Crime Bureau the number of insurance claims for metal theft has been decreasing in the U.S possibly because of dropping scrap metal prices.

 Economic impact

 As of 2014 in the United States alone, metal theft costs the economy $1 billion annually, according to Department of Energy estimates.
 As of 2008 It was estimated that South Africa lost approximately 5 billion Rand annually due to metal theft.
-As of 2008 metal theft was the fastest growing crime in the UK with the annual damage to industry estimated at £360m.
+In 2022, metal theft cost the United Kingdom an estimated £480 million.
 Thieves often cause damage far in excess of the value they recover by selling stolen metal as scrap.
 For example, thieves who strip copper plumbing and electrical wiring from houses render the residences uninhabitable without expensive, time-consuming repairs.